 The third step is to select your new network band from the dropdown on the left and select apply.
 Other guides have cautioned against using this screen instead of the API on the second tab but in my experience this works perfectly on the E5186 model device and the changes survive restarting the device.
 In my case I switched to Band 3 and clicked apply.
 The RSSI dropped from -76 to -55 and the line became far more stable.
 You'll want to try a few different bands to see which one gives you the highest SINR value as that's generally the best indicator.

 The second option is to buy an antenna.
-The only issue is that while I've heard reports that the antenna slots on the E5186 are active, I've not been able to track down any antennas for them.
 Apparently this model is known to work with the E5186 modem, they're hard to track down and my first order took a few weeks to arrive, however subsequent antenna orders arrived within two days.
 If you want to get the maximum possible performance, this is probably a better bet than changing the band settings.

 The antenna should just plug into the two sockets in the back of the device, though you'll need to pop off the back panel to reveal them, there's a plastic clip about 1/5th of the way down the device that has the sticker with the default passwords on it, that panel pops off to reveal another sticker with the same password and the antenna slots.
 It's worth noting that while both antenna sockets receive, only one transmits, the first antenna you install absolutely has to be in the socket closest to the power cable.
 This should be the one on your left side with the sockets facing you.
 Make sure the modem is off when attaching or removing the antenna.

 You'll know you've done everything right if the SINR value in the E5186 toolkit is much higher than it was previously.
-For example if it moved between -8 to -3 before, it will be positive 7 after.
+For example if it moved between -8 to -3 before, it will be positive 7 after, though they do have a tendency to jump.